-Black garlic is raw garlic that people have fermented under controlled high-temperature, high-humidity conditions for several weeks (
+Black garlic is raw garlic that people have aged under controlled high-temperature, high-humidity conditions for several weeks.
+The garlic cloves turn brown, then eventually black as a result of the Millard reaction (

 In addition to having black cloves, black garlic has a milder flavor and a more delicate, sticky consistency than raw garlic (